The 6 Biggest Spiders in Florida

-Unlike the other spiders in the list, the widow packs some serious venom in its bite and can hurt you, so you should certainly seek medical attention as soon as possible if bitten by one.
+Unlike the other spiders in the list, the widow packs some serious venom in its bite and can hurt you, so you should certainly seek medical attention as soon as possible if bitten.

 The Southern Black Widow and the Brown Widow are the ones that you are most likely to encounter as they live around buildings.
 The Northern Black Widow is only found in the Panhandle area of the state and makes its web on low tree branches.
 The Red Widow prefers scrub ground for its habitat.